mostaphaRoudsari/honeybee-primer/text/components/IES_Luminaire.md

 The execution information, as output and error streams
 * ##### luminaireDetails
 A description of the luminaire generated after parsing the IES file.
-* ##### luminaire3dWeb
+* ##### luminaireGeo
 The geometry created in the Rhino viewport for visualizing the luminaire.
 Can be used for generating previews.
 * ##### luminaireList
 List of luminaires and their locations and mounting angles.
+* ##### elecLightingData
+Details about the luminaire, locations and lamps used in the simulation.
+Connect this output to the _elecLightingData input of the Honeybee_IES Project component.
 * ##### radFilePath
 Location of the RAD file that should be included in the project.
 Connect this output to the _additionalRadFiles_ input in the Honeybee_Run_DaylightSimulation module.
+This output will soon be deprecated.
+It is recommended that you use the elecLightingData output instead.

 [Check Hydra Example Files for IES Luminaire](https://hydrashare.github.io/hydra/index.html?keywords=Honeybee_IES Luminaire)